Extremely Fast Convergence Rates for Extremum Seeking Control with Polyak-Ruppert Averaging: Gradient-Free Optimization

 with estimates $\{\ODEstate^m_t : t\ge 0\}$ obtained using PR-averaging.
-We find that the value $\Obj(\ODEstatePR_t)$ converges rapidly towards its optimal value of zero.
+Its evolution in $T$ is plotted on the left of \Cref{f:3humpObj} where it is possible to observe that the value $\Obj(\ODEstatePR_t)$ converges rapidly towards its optimal value of zero.

+Covariance estimates were obtained based on $M=50$ independent experiments with run length $T= 8 \times 10^4$ and the root mean square error $T^{2\rho} \sqrt{\tr(\barSigma_T)}$ is shown by \Cref{f:3Hump_2dim08507cov}.
 The results for this experiment agree with the previous observations: near quartic rates are achieved.
-The steady-state value of $\tr(\widebar{\Sigma}_{T})^\half$ appears to grow with $\rho$.
+The variance appears to grow with $\rho$.